kapral18/karenjs.com/src/pages/blog/understanding-this-one-example-at-a-time/index.md

 GlobalScriptCall() -> obj.method() -> iife1() -> iife2() -> iife3() -> iife4() -> iife5()
 ```

-Again we need to focus on the call contains the `this` expression
-directly inside its functions body.
+Again we need to focus on the call containing `this` expression directly in its function body.

 Here it's `iife5`.